damianbarr/notebook_assignment/README.md

-Damian Barera
+Damian Barrera
 Data Analysis and Visualization
 This git repository contains examples of branches and pull requests.
-Using thesetools will help with easily modifying our notebooks for analysis.
+Using these tools will help with easily modifying our notebooks for analysis.